sandipsapkota07/12320934.COIT20261/week03.md

 # Objective

-The objective of this tutorial was to learn how to use Netcat (nc) for simple client-server communication and to capture network traffic using GNS3.
+The objective of this tutorial was to learn how to use Netcat (nc) for simple client-server communication between Linux hosts and to capture network traffic in GNS3 for later analysis.

 ---